Ramona Singer Cheating Scandal: How Avery Singer Is Coping With Father’s Betrayal

 A post shared by Ramona Singer (@ramonasinger) on

-Ramona wrote a book about her marriage and she reveals that she walked in on her husband and his mistress in the Hamptons.
+Ramona wrote a book about her marriage, and she reveals that she walked in on her husband and his mistress in the Hamptons.
 He would meet up with her there and Ramona was heartbroken that he would disrespect their marriage so much.
 Ramona Singer hasn’t said much about Mario during their divorce out of respect for their daughter, and he has essentially disappeared.
 Some of her Real Housewives of New York co-stars have hinted that they have spotted him on dating sites, but he has essentially remained out of the spotlight.

 As for her daughter Avery, she does make random appearances on The Real Housewives of New York.
 She was just a teenager when she learned that her father had cheated on her.
 She was away at college when she heard the news and Ramona Singer reveals that her daughter was hit hard.
 Her grades started dropping, as she dealt with the emotional turmoil of divorce.